Most of us wouldn't dream of harming an animal, at home or in our travels.

-“Millions of animals are harmed in varying degrees through tourism,” said Chris Pitt of Right Tourism, an organization that helps make your travels animal-friendly, when we met recently.
+“Millions of animals are harmed in varying degrees through tourism,” said Chris Pitt of Right Tourism, an organization that helps make your travels animal-friendly.
 “Yet there are many ways to enjoy wildlife and animals when you travel without harming any of them.”

 Of course I’m aware of the obvious – snakes with their fangs removed and mouths sewn up or monkeys chained and trained to perform or elephants trained to carry tourists.
 Yet some activities that seem innocuous can hurt animals.

 Such as taking a simple photograph.